-As our grandmothers used to say, “Beauty is in the eyes of the beholder.”
+As our grandmothers used to say, “beauty is in the eyes of the beholder.”
 So is quality.
-Is it getting a blood culture before antibiotics, keeping patients informed, greeting private attending on arrival, admitting an increasing % of the ED patients…?
+Is it getting a blood culture before antibiotics, keeping patients informed, greeting private attending physicians on arrival, admitting an increasing percentage of the ED patients?
 The presenter will describe how quality and service excellence intersect, by presenting the different perspectives and ways to address them all.

-- Define quality from the various perspectives (Emerg.
-Phys, RN, Patient, Admin, PCP, etc.).
+- Define quality from the various perspectives (emergency physician, RN, Patient, Admin, PCP, etc.)